House destroyed following apparent explosion in Amherst, NH

 AMHERST, MASS.
-(WHDH) - An apparent explosion left an under construction house destroyed in Amherst, New Hampshire on Friday morning.
+(WHDH) – An apparent explosion left an under construction house destroyed along Baboosic Lake in Amherst, New Hampshire on Friday morning.

+“Out of nowhere, a big explosion.
+It just blew up the whole house, the doors and the windows went in the lake,” said Matthew Benoit who witnessed the incident.

-Firefighters could be seen spraying water over the property to put out hot spots.
+Firefighters from several towns could be seen spraying water over the property to put out hot spots.

+“We’ve already got something that’s a total loss, let’s keep any other buildings that are close to it from suffering a loss,” said Amherst Fire Chief Matthew Conley.

+No one was inside the home at the time of the explosion and no serious injuries have been reported.
+One contractor suffered burns to his arm but is expected to be okay.

 No additional information has been released.